Clitheroe railway station: Services

-On Sundays, one or two trains operate from Preston along the Ribble Valley Line via Clitheroe to Hellifield and onwards towards Carlisle via the Settle-Carlisle Line.
+On Sundays, one or two trains operated from Preston along the Ribble Valley Line via Clitheroe to Hellifield and onwards towards Carlisle via the Settle-Carlisle Line.
 This improves on the previous service that only ran in the summer.
+The Dales Rail service was suspended from the winter 2022 timetable change.

+Since June 2024 Northern has run an amended service, operating Saturdays only.
+This sees two return trips from Rochdale to Ribblehead via Manchester Victoria, Bolton and Clitheroe.
+This is branded as the Yorkshire Dales Explorer rather than Dales Rail.

 Due to overcrowding at certain times, there are plans from the Department for Transport to increase services from 1 tph to 2 tph; however, the funding for this may not be available.